Ly0n/SeleryAction/README.md

 1. Add the token of libraries.io and coinbase to your [secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

 2. You can integrate OpenSelery in your CI by copying the `openselery.yml` file into your `.github/actions/` destination project directory.
-Check the setting before running your CI Pipeline:
+Check and modify the setting before running your CI Pipeline:

   ```
   cat .github/actions/openselery.yml